Quiver Quantitative Review

 Quiver Quantitative Features

-The best-performing strategies have annual returns of more than 70%.
+As of September 2023, only one strategy (‘Inverse Twitter Momentum’) has delivered positive returns over the past 12 months.
+However, over a longer timeframe, the best-performing strategies have annual returns of more than 40%.
 For reference, the S&P 500 has returned an average of 13% per year since 2010.

-Additional data feeds provide insight into corporate lobbying activity, what stocks are most discussed on Reddit’s Wall Street Bets or Twitter, and even how companies’ mobile app star ratings are changing over time.
+Additional data feeds provide insight into corporate lobbying activity, what stocks are most discussed on Reddit’s Wall Street Bets or on Twitter, and even how companies’ mobile app star ratings are changing over time.
+These feeds can be really helpful for gauging stock popularity.

 Quiver Quant also tracks more traditional financial filings, including insider trading and institutional holdings.
 The platform also has a dashboard that highlights stocks for which the Estimize earnings estimate is significantly above or below the Wall Street consensus estimate for upcoming earnings reports.